Take That's Gary Barlow to perform at Yorkshire gig for Help For Heroes

 Take That superstar Gary Barlow today announced he will join songwriting pal Eliot Kennedy to perform at the Jo Heselden-Edwards' Hidden Wounds album launch for Help For Heroes.

-The spectacular charity concert will see him on a star-studded bill singing with a big band under the iconic Vulcan bomber in its hanger at Doncaster Sheffield Airport on Saturday, November 12.
+The spectacular charity concert will see him on a star-studded bill singing under the iconic Vulcan bomber in its hanger at Doncaster Sheffield Airport on Saturday, November 12.
 Tickets here hiddenwoundsconcert.com

 It will help launch the singing career of Jo Heselden-Edwards - daughter of tragic Leeds entrepreneur Jimi Heselden, who saved thousands of lives after developing the Concertainer ‘blast wall’ used to build military defences, including Camp Bastion, in Afghanistan.